-You provide users with quick assistance via a customer service chat on the website.
+You provide users with quick assistance via a chat for support on the website.
 But what if they decide to contact you on Facebook, Instagram, or whatever channel they prefer?

 Be ready for it and choose omnichannel live chat software that enables seamless communication on the website, social media, messengers, etc. Be wherever your customers need you!

 There’s always a way to use a live chat more effectively.
 Integrations!
 Make a live chat a part of your workspace by integrating it with other tools you already use.
 Align the work of a live chat with your CRM system (ConvergeHub, HubSpot), CMS platform (WordPress, Wix), and other tools like corporate messengers (Slack).

 If you’re looking for a live chat for eCommerce, you might need integrations with such platforms as Shopify or Prestashop.
 A live chat for SaaS companies should enable integrations with analytics services, like Google Analytics.

 Quick replies and issue resolution is what people expect from customer support.
 But it’s hard to achieve with limited resources.
 There are a few live chat practices not to let your customer service agents drown in the flow of messages.

 First, you can set up automated routing that will assign conversations to free or qualified agents.
 Secondly, use live chat analytics to monitor and manage agents’ workload.

 Read also: The 36 statistics on how chatbot for businesses grow your revenue in 2023